 - Then pour the dough on your table (where you have put some flour, for this I used some semolina flour, “semola rimacinata di grano duro” in Italian), give to it a homogeneous shape and put it in a big bowl with some flour on the bottom and on the top of the dough, then cover it with a plastic wrap and place it in the fridge for about 12 hours (it will double the size, even more, so consider it when you choose the bowl).

-- Two hours before working the dough take it out from the fridge, we have to work it at room temperature.
+- Three hours before working the dough take it out from the fridge, we have to work it at room temperature.

 - Spread enough flour on your working table and flatten the dough into e rectangular shape and at a thickness of about 1 cm (I used again semolina flour, and I flattened the dough directly on my granite table, the dough is quite large).

 - Now we have to do the folding, spread a thin layer of lard (soft/melted) on all the surface of the flattened dough and then bend the dough 3 times like a book: you bend one side until 1/3 of the largeness, then another 1/3 and then again until you reach the opposite side, and wait 10-15 minutes.
 Then flatten again, again about 1 cm thick, and repeat the same operation using the remaining lard and bending again the dough in the same way.
 Then flatten again, 1 cm thick, rectangular shape.
 Repeat this operation until you use all the fat.
 Every time you flatten the dough be sure to have enough flour on the bottom.
 With this technique you will obtain a nice layered effect.

 - Now we can start to fill the dough (but before cut a small piece of dough to make the crosses on the eggs later, or if you prefer put boiled egg in the filling, cut in pieces): cut the salami, the provolone piccante into cubes, add the ciccioli, then mix them in a bowl and distribute on all the surface, first the grated Pecorino cheese then all the others.